halixness/halixness.github.io/_posts/2022-10-17-intro-to-diffusion.md

   - name: Deterministic Diffusion Models
   - name: Generalized diffusion models (hot, cold diffusion)
   - name: Latent "Stable" Diffusion
-  - name: Conditioned sampling in Diffusion Models
+  - name: Conditioned, Guided sampling in Diffusion Models

 # Below is an example of injecting additional post-specific styles.
 # If you use this post as a template, delete this _styles block.